Garmin Elevate Gen 5

 Image via Reddit: u/ComplexUnit6798

-Most strikingly however it has 6x green LEDs, 4 receptors, 2 orange LEDs, and an electrical isolation ring around it.
-But look closer and you will also see four silver areas next to each of the 4 sides of the square of the main LED module.
-We’ll come back to all these bits shortly.
+Most strikingly, however, it features six green LEDs, four receptors, two orange LEDs, and an electrical isolation ring surrounding it.
+However, look closer and you will also see four silver areas adjacent to each of the four sides of the main LED module.
+We’ll revisit all these points shortly.

-Note also that the Start/Stop button looks the same as the previous version.
-However, if you look at competitors smartwatches you will find that this kind of button construction supports ECG/EKG.
+Note also that the Start/Stop button retains its appearance from the previous version.
+However, if you examine competitors’ smartwatches, you will find that this type of button construction supports ECG/EKG functionality.

-Skin temperature is a health and sleep metric, and can for example aid the detection of sleep stages, ovulation cycles and illness.
+Skin temperature is a health and sleep metric that can, for example, aid in the detection of sleep stages, ovulation cycles, and illness.
 So don’t expect to be wowed by knowing your skin temperature but DO expect to see improvements to the accuracy of Garmin health and wellness insights.

 .